-Editor text color, Editor background color, Editor highlighter color, Editor structures color, Editor text error, Editor background error, Editor string color, Editor number color, Editor keyword color, Editor comment color, Brackets text, Brackets match: with these buttons, you can change the default colors for the editor text, background, highlighted line, lines that contain special directives, text and background for lines that contain errors, specific parts of the script and brackets (and re-setting them to the default values by pressing the Default button), you can invert them with the Reverse button.
+Editor text color, Editor background color, Editor highlighter color, Editor structures color, Editor text error, Editor background error, Editor string color, Editor number color, Editor keyword color, Editor comment color, Brackets text, Brackets match, Gutter text color, Gutter color start, Gutter color end: with these buttons, you can change the default colors for the editor text, background, highlighted line, lines that contain special directives, text and background for lines that contain errors, specific parts of the script, brackets, and the gutter (i.e. the left column in the editor, and re-setting them to the default values by pressing the Default button; you can invert them with the Reverse button.